deepset-ai/haystack-home/content/blog/langfuse-integration/index.md

 ### What is Langfuse?

 Langfuse is an open source LLM engineering platform.
-It offers a ton of features to help you understand how your LLM application is performing.
+It offers a ton of features to help you understand how your LLM application is performing under the hood.

-### Features
+### Langfuse features and benefits
 - Track model usage and cost
 - Collect user feedback
 - Identify low-quality outputs
 - Build fine-tuning and testing datasets
-- Open source
+- Open source 💙
+- Self-hosted version available
+- Frequent releases with new features and improvements
 - as of the time of this writing, free to try out 🤑

 ## Getting started